contentstack/app-sdk-docs/README.md

 #### frame.preventFrameClose(state: boolean) ⇒ [Promise\<void>](#external_Promise)

-The `frame.preventFrameClose` method allows you to manage the default closing behavior of the app when the user clicks outside of its frame.
+The `frame.preventFrameClose` method allows you to manage the default closing behavior of the app when the user clicks outside its frame.
 By default, the app is closed in such scenarios.
 This method enables you to control and customize the closing behavior based on your requirements.

 **Kind**: instance method of [frame](#frame)